 Professional Seller (also called a specialized seller)

-In all cases, if the seller know about the hidden defect and didn't tell you, you have reason to complain about this kind of dishonest and fraudulent behaviour and can act to protect yourself.
+In all cases, if the seller knew about the hidden defect and didn't tell you, you have reason to complain about this kind of dishonest and fraudulent behaviour and can act to protect yourself.

 Sellers Must Tell Buyers About Defects They Know About

 Sellers must tell buyers about defects they know about.
-In other words, they must be transparent.
+In other words, they must be honest.